soumik-uxd/typcoin/README.md

 |/mine-transaction  |GET            |Mine current unconfirmed transactions from the pool|

 ## Demo
+Here we will set up three peers.
+Every peer starts with an amount of 500 coins in their wallet.
+Then one peer will transfer some money to the 2nd peer.
+The third peer then mines the transaction thereby validating it.

 Once atleast three app instances are running,transaction(s) can be first established between peers, and then the third peer can be used as a miner to verify the transaction(s), and add to the blockchain.

 So we do a GET request on the 2nd peer instance with endpoint `http://localhost:3002/public-key`.